 While Mexico has made great strides in addressing chronic hunger, many families continue to have irregular access to the types of foods they need to meet their nutritional needs in order to lead a healthy life.
 Limited economic resources often mean these families are left consuming processed foods high in fat and sugar, leading to the growing linkage between food insecurity and obesity.
 In fact, seven out of 10 Mexicans are overweight, and more than ⅓ of the population is clinically obese.

-Causes of Food Insecurity in Mexico
+What Are the Causes of Food Insecurity in Mexico

 A large wealth disparity between the richest and poorest residents of Mexico is a core cause of food insecurity.
 Lack of education also predicts food security to a significant degree — research shows that when the head of a household has at least a high school education, a family is about 20% more likely to be food secure than when the adults in the home have no formal education at all.

-Impact of Food Insecurity on Health
+Effects of Food Insecurity on Health

 As stated above, 7 out of 10 Mexicans are overweight, and more than ⅓ of the population is clinically obese.
 These numbers show serious health concerns for a majority of the nation.
 As explained, while surprising to many, obesity can be connected to being food insecure, or lacking access to nutritionally adequate and safe foods.